Aib-His-D-2-Nal-D-Phe-Lys-NH₂ · Synthetic pentapeptide GHRP · Not FDA approved

 Ipamorelin is not FDA approved for any indication.
 It is used as a research chemical in animal studies and investigational human protocols.
 Tesamorelin is the FDA-approved GHRH analogue for HIV-associated lipodystrophy.
 Neither ipamorelin nor its combination products have received regulatory approval in the US, EU, or major markets.

 Ipamorelin's mechanism differs fundamentally from GHRH analogues like sermorelin or CJC-1295: GHRPs act at the ghrelin receptor on pituitary somatotrophs and hypothalamic neurons to amplify GH pulse amplitude, whereas GHRH analogues act at the GHRH receptor to increase the releasable GH pool.
-These mechanisms are complementary, which is why combination protocols are common in research settings.[1]
+Theoretical combination claims do not establish a safe or effective human protocol.

 Ipamorelin binds to the growth hormone secretagogue receptor type 1a (GHSR-1a, the ghrelin receptor) expressed on anterior pituitary somatotrophs and hypothalamic neurons.
 GHSR-1a activation via Gq/11 coupling triggers phospholipase C, producing IP3 and DAG, which mobilizes intracellular calcium and triggers GH granule exocytosis.[1]
 The resulting GH pulse peaks at approximately 15–30 minutes post-injection in animal models and returns to baseline by approximately 3–4 hours.